Tutorial

 • Right-click on the layer > Export > Save Features As

-• Change Format to Shapefile.
+• Change Format to GeoPackage.

 • Click OK.